gocardless/prius/README.md

 To make running your app in test and development environments easier we recommend using [Dotenv](https://github.com/bkeepers/dotenv) to automatically load a file of dummy config values.

+---

+GoCardless ♥ open source.
+If you do too, come [join us](https://gocardless.com/about/jobs/software-engineer).